 My love for teaching young people Biblical truths definitely influenced my writing the Dove Strong Trilogy.
 I want all kids to understand how awesome it is to have a relationship with Him!

-In 1973, I started the children’s choir program at a church, as a volunteer.
 How do you choose your settings for each book?

 Dove Strong takes place in the Oregonian, pine-forest landscape I visit each summer.
 I decided on this setting before I chose my characters’ names or had hammered out the plot.
 My second book, Fanatic Surviving, detours to an opposite setting—the treeless